jethomes/primo-ve-new-books-slider/README.md

 # primo-new-books-slider
 Code and instructions for setting up a slider with book covers in your instance of Primo VE, as adapted from my presentation on a Primo BO version at ENUG 2019.

 The files in /webserver need to go on your webhosting.
-Make sure PHP and the PHPSpreadsheet library(https://phpspreadsheet.readthedocs.io/en/latest/) are set up and ready to go.
+You'll also need an API key from the Exlibris Developers Network with Analytics permisisons, and optionally a Google Books API.
 Look for comments beginning with *** for bits you need to change.

 The files in /PrimoVE contain the bits you need to add to your custom.js and custom1.css files.